RDLLab/RDLLab.github.io/_pages/software.md

 {% if site.data.repositories.github_users %}

 <!--## GitHub users-->
-### Checkout some of the Open Source Software we have released

 <div class="repositories d-flex flex-wrap flex-md-row flex-column justify-content-between align-items-center">
   {% for user in site.data.repositories.github_users %}